Feathr/interview-assignment-react/README.md

 ## Additional Notes

-In order to store user profiles and credentials, you'll need to add some sort of persistence layer to A Star Wars Experience.
+In order to store watched movies, you'll need to add some sort of persistence layer to A Star Wars Experience.
 You can do this however you choose: use your browser's Local Storage or IndexedDB, or any other method you can think of.

 ## Resources